-The notion of digital publishing immediately brings ebooks to mind.
+The thought of digital publishing immediately brings ebooks to mind.

 While it is quick and easy to use Kindle Direct Publishing (KDP), Apple iBooks Author or aggregators to publish a digital book, the competition is fierce.

-Ebook and book publishing on Kindle by independent authors has exploded.
+Ebook and book publishing on Kindle by independent authors is exploding.
 On average, a new title is published every five minutes.

-For traditional publishers, and the publishing industry in general, this explosion has caused a lot of headaches.
+For traditional publishers, and the publishing industry in general, this disruption to the market has caused a lot of headaches.

 But for self-publishers who have a little experience, the publishing process is not now only about ebooks, Kindle, Apple iBooks and Google Play.

-Sure, you can make some money selling ebook files and printed books on highly competitive retailers.
+Sure, you can make some money selling ebook files and printed books on highly competitive retailers like Amazon.

 But smart writers are diversifying their income sources by taking advantage of new ways to exploit their digital content.

-Writing in any form is now all about digital marketing.
+Writing in any form now is all about online digital marketing.